mdantonio-c/mistral-hub/docs/README.md

-By clicking on the icon, the user finds himself with the same pre-filled request and has the possibility to modify the filter and post-processing settings and to resubmit the modified query as if it were a new request.
+By clicking on the icon, the user ends up with the same pre-filled request and has the possibility to modify the filter and post-processing settings and to re-submit the modified query as if it were a new request.

 ### **Data pushing**